InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 }
 ```

 Despite that, I still could ship a rather decent prototype.
-You can still view the code from
+You can view the code from
 back in time right here at commit
 [`f942cf0`](https://github.com/InnocentusLime/quad-jam-2024/tree/f942cf0a5626431dd2c3ce7b80ba3f20e385f694).
 There were several gameplay iterations I went through, but for now I decided to go with a
-simple oneshot laser that teleports the only bullet to the other end of the ray.
+simple laser beam with a teleporting bullet.
 Maybe I will implement the same attack mechanic the orginal level in Little Big Planet 2 had.
-This is still under consideration.
+Who knows!

 {{ youtube(class="yt-embed", id="cxIu8tMEI50", autoplay=false) }}

+# Future work

-A small note to add, however.
-While programming all of that was fun...
+While programming and testing all of that was fun...
-It was hard to ignore that the movement of the "swarm" was nothing like the on in Little
+It was hard to ignore that the movement of the "swarm" wasn't like in Little
 Big Planet!
 You can see that on the video: the structure of these circles is firm and
-brittle.
-Playing with it is fun too, but it is not what I intended.
-The current implementation
-works like this:
+brittle, not soft and squishy.
+The current implementation works like this:

 ```rust
 // Basically, all cells are: